xiaojsoft/lc3codec.js/README.md

 This package implements Bluetooth™ [Low Complexity Communications Codec (LC3)](https://www.bluetooth.com/blog/a-technical-overview-of-lc3/) for Node.JS.

-This package supports [1.0](https://www.bluetooth.com/specifications/specs/low-complexity-communication-codec-1-0/) version of the LC3 specification.
+This package supports [1.0](https://www.bluetooth.com/specifications/specs/low-complexity-communication-codec-1-0/) version of the LC3 specification and is intends to be used with Node 10.x (or later).
+It is highly recommended to read the chapter 1 and 2 of the LC3 specification before using this package.

-### Further development
+### Documents

-This package is still under development, it might be risky to use it in production environment.
+Documents of this package would be put to the Wiki.